Not Paying Your Rent

 If you are evicted because you have failed to pay your rent, you may be deemed "intentionally homeless" and may have difficulty in finding somewhere else to live.

-If, at any point, you are in rent arrears and cannot pay them all off at once, you must contact your Income Officer as soon as possible.
+If, at any point, you are in rent arrears and cannot pay them all off at once, you must contact the Income Team on 0300 304 5000 as soon as possible.
 They can be contacted by telephone, letter, email or in person.
 You can also request a home visit if this is more convenient.
 Agreements can normally be made to pay off arrears in installments.
 How much these installments will be depends on the level of debt and your circumstances.
 The important thing is that once an agreement is made it should be kept to.
 Failure to keep to an agreement will lead to the next stage of our procedure for recovering arrears.

 Some residents will be in receipt of benefits, which will cover some or all of the rent.
 It is the resident’s responsibility to make sure that all forms and supporting information are provided on time and rent is paid.
 It is not the responsibility of Estuary to make sure housing benefit gets paid or that it continues to be paid.
 Please note that if you do not ensure you pay your rent or ensure that benefits get paid, then legal action for recovery of the arrears will commence.